This goose stunk.

 Serves 4.

-4-6 large carrots, peeled and cut on a bias into large chunks
+4-6 large carrots, peeled and cut on a bias into large chunks3 Tablespoons butter

 Salt and pepper, to taste